PeterWaher/IoTGateway/Mocks/Waher.Mock.Temperature/README.md

 Commercial use of the code, in part or in full, in compiled binary form, or its source code, requires a **Commercial License**.
 Contact the author for details.

+**Note**: Distribution of code in source or compiled form, for purposes other than mentioned above, is not considered personal use and requires a commercial license, even if distribution is made under an apparently free license.
+It facilitates the development of competing software, without the investment in actually performing the corresponding coding.
+It also can make the use of the original libraries obsolete, as free code apparently doing the same, based on the original libraries, would be available under an apparently free license.
+(Thus, making distribution free does not mitigate this effect.)
+Developers using the libraries to enhance their own projects (brands, offerings or businesses, even if the software itself is free), should therefore consider sponsoring the development of such software.
+It is the express intent of the developer of these libraries to create libraries that facilitate the development of great software for IoT.
+Also, the commercial license includes options to request customizations of the libraries.

 All rights to the source code are reserved and exclusively owned by [Waher Data AB](http://waher.se/).
 Any contributions made to the **IoT Gateway** repository become the intellectual property of [Waher Data AB](http://waher.se/).
 If you're interested in using the source code, as a whole, or in part, you need a license agreement